zurkiyeh/minimal-mistakes/_posts/2017-06-09-Configuring-JY901.md

 To install and use the API, clone the repo to a Raspberry pi, navigate to [directory](https://github.com/zurkiyeh/ConfiguringJY901/tree/master/build/bin) then run the executable JY by following these instructions:
 * To send a command, use the follwoing template ``` ./JY [IPAddress] [CommandName] [Parameter1] [Parameter2]```
 * [IPAddress] is the IP Address allocated to the sensor by the WIFI chip.
-* [CommandName] is obtained from the sensor user manual, or from the help command explained below, Note that [CommandName] is case insensitive.
+* [CommandName] is obtained from the sensor [ user manual](https://github.com/zurkiyeh/ConfiguringJY901/blob/master/Documents/JY901%20User%20manual.pdf) , or from the help command explained below, Note that [CommandName] is case insensitive.
 * [Parameter1], [Parameter2] are the values shown in the data sheet.
 For example; for the Baud rate Command ```BAUD```, users can input 2400, 4800, 9600, 19200, 38400, 57600, 115200, 230400, 460800 , 921600.
 * For instructions that take only one parameter, [Parameter2] can be left empty.
 * You can show a list of all available instructions, which shows the command names (CommandName) by executing ``` ./JY 0 help```